Chef!: Production

 Lenny Henry was coached in cooking techniques at the L'Ortolan Restaurant, in Shinfield, Reading, Berkshire.
 The restaurant was modelled on, and many scenes were filmed at, Le Manoir aux Quat' Saisons, a restaurant in Oxfordshire owned by chef Raymond Blanc.
 Many other scenes were filmed at Nether Winchendon House, in Buckinghamshire.
 The third series was shot at Teddington Studios in Middlesex.
 Celebrity chef John Burton Race acted as food consultant for the show.

 The first two series were shot on film and directed in the style of a drama series, with the finished episodes shown to screening audiences.
-Due to budgetary and time constraints, the third series was shot with a live audience on videotape and was directed more like a traditional sitcom.

 Lenny Henry stated on his website that he and Tilbury had worked on a storyline for another series, but that nothing came of it.